 Frequently Asked Questions

-PharmCAS application, verified transcript, 2 letters of reference, PCAT admissions test.
+PharmCAS application, verified transcript, 2 letters of reference.
 Once transcripts have been submitted, PharmCAS will verify it, this could take up to 2 weeks.

 Jefferson requires two references, preferably an academic science professor or pharmacist.
 We do not accept the following references unless they served as a supervisor or in a professional role: politician, friends, co-workers, clergy, etc.